 You’re getting ready to plan your next vacation.
 You may go to Exedia.com, Orbitz.com, or one of our favorites, Hipmunk.com to start pricing out those airline tickets and hotels.
 Depending on why you’re traveling, you might start to do some research for your destination on TripAdvisor.com or Lonleyplanet.com.

 Finally, you’re ready to book your flight!
-During checkout, the airline offers a travel insurance policy to add on to your purchase.
+During checkout, the airline offers a travel insurance plan to add on to your purchase.
 You wonder, “do I need it?
 Or is it just an extra way for the airlines to make more money on top of charging me for my extra bag and cushier seat?”
 This can be frustrating.

 To answer this question, we first have to understand what travel insurance is and what travel insurance is not.
 Travel insurance can be confusing for sure, but what if we told you your current health insurance didn’t cover you outside the United States?
 Be informed and protect your family against unexpected emergencies while you’re traveling.

 What is Travel Insurance?

 Most people aren’t aware that their Medicare or health insurance plan in the states might not cover them if they travel out of the country.
 A Medical Expense Coverage plan would provide 24/7 assistance if you’re involved in an accident, fall ill, or even if a pre-existing condition flares up again under some plans.